loewymalkov/Word-Counter/README.md

 Built for Epicodus' C# Testing independent review.
 Takes a user inputted sentence and word and counts how many times that word is in the sentence.
 An example input and output would be:
 - word: cat
 - sentence: this cat is a good cat
 - prints to console the sentence contains the word cat twice.

 ### SET-UP

-1. clone repository and use 'dotnet restore WordCounter.Tests WordCounter' in a command line;
+1. clone repository from github and use 'dotnet restore WordCounter.Tests WordCounter' in command line;
 2. to launch program use 'dotnet run' from WordCounter folder in a command line, the app will run in a terminal;
+3. to check tests, navigate to WordCounter.Tests directory and enter 'dotnet test' to run;

 ### SPECS